 What is VOICE?

 VOICE for Children who are Deaf and Hard of Hearing was established in the early ’60s by parents to offer support to other families with children who were deaf and hard of hearing.
 These Toronto parents wanted their children to be educated alongside their hearing peers in mainstream schools.
 By working collectively they succeeded in achieving this goal and had the tremendous benefit of sharing information and providing support to one another.

 Families continue to connect through the VOICE network.
 Our registered charity has thrived over the years and has developed into one of the largest parent support organizations for families of children with hearing loss.
 The organization is governed by a Board of Directors composed of parents of children with hearing loss and friends of the organization.
 Join us and become part of the future for children who are deaf or hard of hearing and their families.

 VOICE is committed to:

 Educating the general public that children who are deaf and hard of hearing can learn to listen and speak.

 What We Do:

-VOICE develops and implements programs and services encompassing three principal areas:
+VOICE develops and implements programs and services encompassing four principal areas:

 Join our Team!